Book a Librarian

 We are always happy to answer your questions.
 For some topics, we recommend reserving one-on-one assistance from a librarian.
 Use the Book a Librarian service for help learning about library resources, computer and software basics, downloading library material, or using the library for research.

-The library supports book clubs by providing Books to Go bags.
+The library supports book clubs by providing Book Club Bags.
 This service includes a bag with eight copies of one title and a discussion guide to help your book group have an enjoyable reading experience.

 We have public access computers both Downtown and at the North library.
 With a library card, you may use computers for 60 minute sessions with time extensions possible based on computer availability.
 You may also check out a laptop for 3 hours of use within the library.
 You must bring a photo ID to check out a laptop.

 If you do not have a library card, please visit a help desk for assistance logging on as a guest.
 Guest sessions are limited to 60 minutes per day.